-Graduate students in the Department of Geological Sciences enter a vibrant scientific culture and find themselves in a department with a strong sense of identity and community.
+Graduate students in the Department of Earth Sciences enter a vibrant scientific culture and find themselves in a department with a strong sense of identity and community.

 Research topics include: